 Randy had called me because he wanted his team to be great and understood that the effectiveness of his team depended on the effectiveness of his leadership.

 I understood Randy’s frustration.
 Sometimes the issue is that the environment or culture of the company does not support great leadership.
-But I’ve seen great leadership emerge in some pretty dismal . . . → Read More: Want To Be a Better Leader?
+But I’ve seen great leadership emerge in some pretty dismal environments. . . . → Read More: Want To Be a Better Leader?
 Remove Your Self-Imposed Limitations.